immobiliare/RealHTTP/README.md

                .stub(for: .post, delay: 5, json: mockLoginJSON)
 ```

-## ...
-And More!
+## ... and More!

 But there's lots more features you can use with IndomioHTTP.
 Check out the Documentation section below to learn more!

 ## Documentation